 Adult social care market shaping (March 2017)

-This DH guidance is aimed at people who buy social care services, including local authority and clinical commissioning group commissioners, as well as personal budget holders and people who fund their own care, care service providers and potential investors in the care sector.
-Access the Gov.uk website for more information.
+This Department of Health guidance is aimed at people who buy social care services, including local authority and clinical commissioning group commissioners, as well as personal budget holders and people who fund their own care, care service providers and potential investors in the care sector.

 Creating the five year forward view for social care

-How transformed and integrated health and care could improve outcomes and cost-effectiveness Second edition published: March 2017
+How transformed and integrated health and care could improve outcomes and cost-effectiveness (March 2017)

 The Five Year Forward View sets out a case for upfront investment in the NHS to transform it into a service which reaches people in their homes and communities with early, effective interventions and builds partnerships with people with long term health conditions and their families.
 It is widely accepted that this will only succeed where social care makes the same transformation.